One Night Stand (2007)

-The 2007 One Night Stand (marketed as One Night Stand: Extreme Rules) was the third annual One Night Stand professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
-The event took place on June 3, 2007, at the Jacksonville Veterans Memorial Arena in Jacksonville, Florida.
-While the previous two years' events were held primarily as reunion shows for Extreme Championship Wrestling (ECW) alumni, the 2007 event was promoted as a WWE event with wrestlers from all three brands participating as following WrestleMania 23, brand-exclusive PPVs were discontinued.
+The 2007 One Night Stand, also promoted as One Night Stand: Extreme Rules, was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the third annual One Night Stand and took place on June 3, 2007, at the Jacksonville Veterans Memorial Arena in Jacksonville, Florida, held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
+The theme of the event was that it featured hardcore-based matches.
+While the previous two years's events were held primarily as reunion shows for Extreme Championship Wrestling (ECW) alumni, the 2007 event was promoted as a WWE event with wrestlers from all three brands participating as following WrestleMania 23 in April, brand-exclusive PPVs were discontinued.

 The main match on the Raw brand was John Cena versus The Great Khali in a Pinfalls Count Anywhere match for the WWE Championship.
 Cena won the match and retained the WWE Championship after pinning Khali following an FU off a crane onto the arena floor.
 The featured match on the SmackDown! brand was Edge versus Batista in a Steel Cage match for the World Heavyweight Championship, which Edge won after escaping the cage.

 The primary match on the ECW brand was Vince McMahon versus Bobby Lashley in a Street Fight for the ECW World Championship, which Lashley won by pinfall after performing a spear.
-The featured matches on the undercard included Rob Van Dam versus Randy Orton in a Stretcher match and a Ladder match for the World Tag Team Championship between The Hardys (Matt and Jeff) and The World's Greatest Tag Team (Shelton Benjamin and Charlie Haas).
+The featured matches on the undercard included Rob Van Dam versus Randy Orton in a Stretcher match and a Ladder match for the World Tag Team Championship between The Hardys (Jeff Hardy and Matt Hardy) and The World's Greatest Tag Team (Shelton Benjamin and Charlie Haas).

 Production

 Background

-The event was held at the Jacksonville Veterans Memorial Arena in Jacksonville, Florida.
+The third annual One Night Stand was held at the Jacksonville Veterans Memorial Arena in Jacksonville, Florida.

-One Night Stand was an annual pay-per-view (PPV) produced every June by World Wrestling Entertainment (WWE) since 2005.
-The event was originally produced as a reunion show for wrestlers from the former Extreme Championship Wrestling promotion and featured hardcore-based matches, before WWE established a third brand dubbed ECW in 2006.
-While the first two years' events were promoted as a reunion show for Extreme Championship Wrestling and included the "ECW" initials affixed to the event's name, the 2007 event was promoted as a WWE event and featured wrestlers from the promotion's Raw, SmackDown!, and ECW brands.
-The third One Night Stand was scheduled to be held on June 3, 2007, at the Jacksonville Veterans Memorial Arena in Jacksonville, Florida.
-Although no longer promoted as a reunion show, it still continued the theme of featuring hardcore-based matches.
+In the Junes of 2005 and 2006, World Wrestling Entertainment (WWE) held a professional wrestling pay-per-view (PPV) event titled ECW One Night Stand.
+Both years's events were produced primarily as reunion shows for wrestlers from the former Extreme Championship Wrestling (ECW) promotion and featured hardcore-based matches.
+Although they were held as reunion shows, wrestlers from WWE's Raw and SmackDown! brands also appeared, and in May 2006, WWE established a third brand dubbed ECW for alumni of the former promotion as well as newer talent.

+Following the discontinuation of brand-exclusive PPVs after WrestleMania 23 in April, WWE scheduled a third One Night Stand for June 3, 2007, at the Jacksonville Veterans Memorial Arena in Jacksonville, Florida.
+It was promoted as a WWE event (dropping "ECW" from the event's name) and featured wrestlers from all three brands.
+Although no longer promoted as an ECW reunion show, it still continued the theme of featuring hardcore-based matches.